Update 4/3/2020: This piece has been updated throughout with information responsive to the state of the coronavirus pandemic in the U.S.

 Is it reasonable or necessary to take a break from dating?

-In a quarantine situation, is it OK to hunker down with my partner, or do I have to be totally alone?
+Is it OK to hunker down with my partner in quarantine, or do I have to be totally alone?

 Can coronavirus be spread via kissing?

 Multiple experts told the New York Times they believe kissing could “definitely spread” coronavirus.
 Which makes sense, considering it’s mainly spread through respiratory droplets that come out of your mouth when you speak and/or cough.
-That’s why public health experts have been advising to keep a six-foot perimeter, and telling everyone to wash their hands thoroughly and properly, and to avoid touching their face.
+That’s why public health experts have been advising to keep a six-foot perimeter when you absolutely have to go out in public, telling everyone to wash their hands thoroughly and properly, and to avoid touching their face.

 Can coronavirus be spread via sex or any genital to genital contact?

-Coronaviruses aren’t typically sexually transmissible*, but the WHO said it’s still too soon to tell if that’s true for this particular virus.
-While we await that info, let us instead treat this as a question of… Should you?
+A panel of doctors recently told The Guardian that there “is no evidence that the Covid-19 can be transmitted via either vaginal or anal intercourse.”
+But kissing, one scientist points out, is a common part of sex, and certainly transmits the virus.
 Even if you master one of the many ways to have sex without putting your germy face near another person’s germy face (thank you, Health.com), the virus can be spread via “talking face-to-face.”
 Getting close enough to manage fucking without talking face to face seems challenging (though admittedly not impossible).

 Yeah, but what if I clean my junk with hand sanitizer first?